christoph2/asamint/tools/xcpdump/README.rst

 Depending on your Linux distribution, you may need to install a **linux-headers** package.

-On Debian based systems run
+On Debian based systems use
 .. code-block:: shell

    apt-cache search linux-headers